 ● State legislature approved a Conservation Restriction naming Friends of Whitehall steward of the nearby Highland Park II Conservation Area – 2009

-● Investigated and became involved with DCR in possible control and mitigation of invasive weeds in Lake Whitehall – 2012 thru 2017
+● Investigated and continue to work with DCR in possible control and mitigation of invasive weeds in Lake Whitehall – 2012 thru 2019

 ● Sponsored Eagle Scout project for clearing of two short trails and placement of additional trail signage – 2009